 12.2.2 Identification and documentation of the source individual, unless the employer can establish that identification is infeasible or prohibited by state or local law;

-12.2.3 Where possible, the source of the exposure shall be tested for bloodborne pathogens.
-If the source of exposure is an individual and consent cannot be obtained, the employer shall establish that legally required consent cannot be obtained.
+12.2.3 The source of the individual’s blood shall be tested as soon as feasible and after consent is obtained in order to determine HBV and HIV infectivity.
+If consent is not obtained, the employer shall establish that legally required consent cannot be obtained.
 When the source individual’s consent is not required by law, the source individual’s blood, if available shall be tested and the results documented.
 If consent is not given the Chowan County Health Director will be immediately notified;

 12.2.4 When the source individual is already known to be infected with HBV or HIV, testing for the source individual’s known HBV or HIV status need not be repeated;

-12.2.5 In cases where the source of exposure is an individual and he/she does test positive for results shall be made available to the exposed employee.
-The exposed employee will be informed of applicable laws and regulations about disclosure of the identity and infectious status of the source individual by a healthcare professional and/or Edenton-Chowan Schools Health, Safety, and Nutrition Director;
+12.2.5 Results of the source individual’s testing shall be made available to the exposed employee, and the employee shall be informed of applicable laws and regulations about disclosure of the identity and infectious status of the source individual by a healthcare professional and/or Edenton-Chowan Schools Health, Safety, and Nutrition Director;

 12.2.6 Collection and testing of blood for HBV and HIV serological status;

-12.2.7 Exposed employee’s blood shall also be collected as soon as feasible and tested by the third party healthcare professional after consent is obtained;
+12.2.7 The exposed employee’s blood shall also be collected as soon as feasible and tested by the third party healthcare professional after consent is obtained;

-12.2.8 If exposed employee consents to baseline blood collection, but does not consent at that time to HIV serologic testing, the sample shall be preserved for at least 90 days.
+12.2.8 If the exposed employee consents to baseline blood collection, but does not consent at that time to HIV serologic testing, the sample shall be preserved for at least 90 days.
 If, within 90 days of the exposure incident, the employee elects to have the baseline sample tested, such testing shall be done as soon as feasible; and

 12.2.9 Post-exposure prophylaxis, when medically indicated, as recommended by the U.S. Public Health Service; Counseling; and Evaluation of reported illnesses.

 12.3 Information Provided to the Healthcare Professional

 12.3.1 Medical information shall also be provided to the outside healthcare professional(s) by the Edenton-Chowan Schools Health, Safety, and Nutrition Director.
-The employer shall ensure that the healthcare professional responsible for the employee’s Hepatitis B vaccination is provided a copy of the regulation.
+The employer shall ensure that the healthcare professional responsible for the employee’s Hepatitis B vaccination is provided a copy of 29 C.F.R. § 1910.1030.

 12.3.2 The employer shall ensure that the healthcare professional evaluating an employee after an exposure incident is provided the following information:

-12.3.2.1 A copy of the regulation;
+12.3.2.1 A copy of 29 C.F.R. § 1910.1030;

 12.3.2.2 A description of the exposed employee’s duties as they relate to the exposure incident;